cwaring/ucan.xyz/scripts/templates/libraries/implementation.md

 ## Next Steps

+1. **Study the v1.0 Specifications** - Read the UCAN Delegation and Invocation specifications thoroughly
-1. **Choose Your Language** - Select the programming language for your implementation
+2. **Choose Your Language** - Select the programming language for your implementation
-2. **Set Up Development Environment** - Install required dependencies
+3. **Set Up IPLD/CBOR Support** - Install required dependencies for envelope handling
-3. **Study Existing Implementations** - Review reference implementations
-4. **Start with Core Features** - Begin with basic token operations
+4. **Implement Envelope Parsing** - Start with basic envelope encoding/decoding
+5. **Add Policy Language Support** - Implement the UCAN Policy Language evaluator
-5. **Test Thoroughly** - Ensure compatibility and security
+6. **Test Against Reference Implementations** - Ensure compatibility and correctness
-6. **Share with Community** - Contribute your implementation back
+7. **Contribute to the Ecosystem** - Share your implementation with the UCAN community

 ---

-*This guide is a work in progress.
-For the latest updates and community contributions, visit our [GitHub repository](https://github.com/ucan-wg).*
+*This guide reflects the UCAN v1.0.0-rc.1 specification.
+For the latest updates and community contributions, visit the [UCAN Working Group](https://github.com/ucan-wg) repositories.*